PatriciaGN/head-first-java-exercises/Chapter 9/Chapter-nine-notes.md

-# Notes from chapter 9
+# Notes from chapter 9 - Constructors and garbage collection

 Java has two important areas of memory: The **Stack** is where all **method invocations and local variables** live, the **Heap** is where all **objects** live.